 The CFIUS review process has also become more time-consuming and intensive, as exemplified by the extensive investigations more regularly being undertaken by CFIUS.
 For example, about the same number of transactions were subjected to an in-depth investigation in 2008 and 2009 as had been for nearly all of the previous two decades (ie, from 1988, when the relevant statute was enacted, to 2007).
-For the last three years for which data has been reported (between 2009 and 2011), there were 90 filings per year on average, of which approximately 37 per cent were subject to in-depth investigations.
-This compares to the prior three year period between 2006 and 2008 when, on average, less than 10 per cent of transactions notified were subject to in-depth investigations.
+Between 2010 and 2012, there were 106 filings per year on average, of which approximately 38 per cent were subject to in-depth investigations.
+This compares to the previous three-year period between 2007 and 2009 when, on average, about 15 per cent of notified transactions were subject to in-depth investigations.

 Although submitting a transaction to CFIUS for a national security review is voluntary, the risk of not submitting a voluntary notification and obtaining a no-action letter can be substantial because of the risk of remedial action being taken.
 Furthermore, a filing ensures that government security clearances or licences issued under other federal regulations that are tied to the national security review process are not jeopardised.
 It may further insulate parties to a transaction from public and political criticism of a decision not to notify a particularly sensitive transaction.
-Consequently, it is advisable to consider the national security implications of cross-border transactions and to build appropriate provisions into transaction documents to address conditions before closing, cooperation and risk sharing.
+Consequently, it is advisable to consider the national security implications of cross-border transactions and to draft appropriate provisions in transaction documents to address, among other things, conditions to closing, cooperation and risk sharing.

-Typically, fewer than 200 transactions per year are subject to the US national security review process,2 and only two transactions have ever been subjected to a Presidential Order to be unwound since the relevant statute was adopted in 1988.3 One of those Presidential orders was issued in 2012, when President Obama ordered Ralls Corporation (Ralls), owned by Chinese nationals, to divest interests it had acquired in certain wind farms operating near naval facilities in Oregon.
-Yet several transactions have garnered significant publicity as a result of US government opposition on national security grounds and have been subjected to delay, restructuring or abandonment.
-For example, Dubai Ports World’s (DPW) acquisition of container terminal operator P&O Steam Navigation Company (P&O) sparked a congressional debate that ultimately led DPW to abandon the transaction with respect to P&O’s US assets.4 More recently, Canadian Procon Mining & Tunnelling, indirectly controlled by China National Machinery Industry Corporation, abandoned its minority and financing investment in another Canadian company, Lincoln Mining Corporation, as a result of CFIUS opposition.
-Lincoln held interests in gold mines in Nevada and California in the United States.5
+Typically, fewer than 200 transactions are subject to the US national security review process each year,2and only two transactions have ever been subjected to a Presidential Order to be unwound since the relevant statute was adopted in 1988.3 One of those Presidential Orders was issued in 2012, when President Obama ordered Ralls Corporation (Ralls), owned by Chinese nationals, to divest interests it had acquired in certain wind farms operating near naval facilities in Oregon.
+Yet several transactions have garnered significant publicity as a result of US government opposition on national security grounds and have been subjected to delay, restructuring or abandonment, including approximately 10 transactions abandoned in 2012.
+For example, Canadian Procon Mining & Tunnelling, indirectly controlled by China National Machinery Industry Corporation, abandoned its minority and financing investment in another Canadian company, Lincoln Mining Corporation, as a result of CFIUS opposition.
+Lincoln held interests in gold mines in Nevada and California in the United States.4

 What is the regulation and who administers it?

-In practice, CFIUS operates both through its official senior-level members and, more frequently, through staff representatives from each of the CFIUS member agencies, although FINSA now requires that certain decisions be taken only by certain specified senior-level members.
+In practice, CFIUS operates through its official senior-level members and, more frequently, through staff representatives from each of the CFIUS member agencies, although FINSA now requires that only certain specified senior-level members take certain decisions.
 The Committee reaches decisions by consensus, but any member may seek to have a transaction subjected to in-depth review.